joscor34/neonCat/README.md

 # **DISCLAIMER**
 This tool was designed to use in cotrolled environments.
-I don't take any responsibility for what do you do with this tool.
+I don't take any responsibility for what you do with this tool.

 Please be cool and don't do bad stuff :D